-10. Marini's Candies
+11. Marini's Candies

 On this end of the colonnade, you'll see Marini's Candies.
+The family started out selling popcorn on the Boardwalk in 1915.
 Their salt water taffy is a Santa Cruz seaside tradition.
-The shop has been open and operated by the Marini family since 1928, and the red and white taffy-wrapping machine behind the candy counter is original equipment.
+This shop has been open and operated by the Marini family since 1928, and the taffy-wrapping machine behind the candy counter dates back to 1922.
 You'll often find candy makers at work in the windows.

-11. Colonnade
+12. Colonnade

 The view along the arches of the old plunge building hasn't changed since the covered seaside promenade was added for strolling visitors in 1911.
-Above was the Palm Court Room of the Natatorium, fitted with wicker tables, chairs and potted palms.
+Above was the Palm Court Room of the Natatorium, fitted with wicker tables, chairs, and potted palms.
 Here ladies enjoyed a quiet cup of tea overlooking the sea, while youngsters and spouses frolicked in the salty Plunge.
-Follow the sound of raucous laughter to a display featuring the famous Laughing Sal from Playland-at-the-Beach in San Francisco.
-An exhibit about seaside parks is located opposite Laughing Sal.
+Follow the sound of raucous laughter to a display featuring the famous Laffing Sal from Playland-at-the-Beach in San Francisco.
+An exhibit about seaside parks is located opposite Laffing Sal.

-Stroll down the colonnade, past shops and the beachside Neptune's Kingdom entrance, to Cap'n Jack Flint's Pirate Ship, and begin a tour of the Boardwalk.
+Stroll down the colonnade to Cap'n Jack Flint's Pirate Ship, and begin a tour of the Boardwalk.

-12. The Boardwalk
+13. The Boardwalk

 Many of the earliest rides on the Boardwalk were operated by itinerant concessionaires, who set up the rides here in the summer and moved them elsewhere in the winter.
-Now the Santa Cruz Seaside Company owns and operates all the Boardwalk rides, while some shops, games and food stops are leased by concessionaires.
+Now the Santa Cruz Seaside Company owns and operates all rides, while some shops and food stops are leased by concessionaires.